stanmart/unstructured-bargaining-analysis/README.md

  - Chat logs → `data/raw/chat_data.csv`
  - Page times → `data/raw/page_time_data.csv`

-Then, use `pixi run anonymize` to create `data/raw/survey_data_nonpersonal.csv`, and the anonymezed survey data `data/raw/survey_data_personal.csv` (note that the columns are individually reshuffled in the latter file, therefore it is only suitable for single-variable desciptives).
-Make sure to remove the original survey data file after this step.
+Then, use `pixi run anonymize` to create `data/raw/wide_data_nonpersonal.csv`, `data/raw/survey_data_nonpersonal.csv`, and the anonymezed survey data `data/raw/survey_data_personal.csv`  (note that the columns are individually reshuffled in the latter file, therefore it is only suitable for single-variable desciptives).
+Make sure to remove the original data files after this step.

 Checksums for the raw data are stored in the `RAW_DATA_CHECKSUMS` repository variable.
 </details>